 NASO has been bringing attention to assault, liability and independent contractor issues for years.
-The map, updated for 2017, displays the states that have passed laws dealing with those issues.
+The map, updated for 2018, displays the states that have passed laws dealing with those issues.
 There are currently 21 states that have officiating assault laws (including 19 with criminal laws and two with civil statutes), 16 with limited liability legislation and 14 states with independent contractor laws.
-In addition, two states — Idaho and Washington — have supportive resolutions for sports officials (not shown on the map).
+In addition, three states — Idaho, Washington and Missouri — have supportive resolutions for sports officials.
 How does your state match up with others?
 If there is work to be done, consider getting involved in pushing for legislation.

 Pass Legislation in Your State

 Since 1984, when NASO first submitted model legislation regarding assaults against officials, members and legislators have used such models to construct their own legislative bills.